- Chart

 Investment Approach and Strategy

-Strategy: The ETF employs a passive investment strategy, aiming to track the performance of a specific index, the MSCI Emerging Markets ex China Index.
+Strategy: This ETF aims to track the performance of the MSCI Emerging Markets ex China Index through a representative sampling or full replication strategy.

-Composition The ETF primarily holds stocks of companies located in emerging market countries, excluding China.
-The holdings are weighted according to the constituent weights in the underlying index, providing a diversified portfolio across various sectors and geographies within the ex-China emerging markets.
+Composition The ETF primarily holds equities (stocks) of companies located in emerging market countries, excluding China.
+The holdings are diversified across various sectors and market capitalizations, reflecting the composition of the underlying index.

 Market Position